estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 The final React app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/react-web-components-plugin).
 Lets see how to build it by following these steps:

-1) **Create a React project** by entering the following commands in your terminal, one at a time:
+1) **Create a React project** by entering the following commands in your terminal, one at a time, to create a project called `react-web-components`:

 ```bash
 npx create-react-app react-web-components